 What has been considered something of a dinosaur is now regaining its value in a cookie-less world.
 The power of 1:1 communication should be harnessed.

 This move to placing greater importance on first-party data may in time be seen as a positive.
 It will force businesses to prioritise and value their customer data and provide more relevant, personalised experiences.
-It will also turn the attention on brand building and creating compelling content.
-If you need to become more reliant on first party data, you need to make your business an attractive proposition that customers want to engage with.
+It will also turn the attention to brand building and creating compelling content.
+If you need to become more reliant on first-party data, you need to make your business an attractive proposition that customers want to engage with.